nassibnassar/yamz/doc/sphinx/top.rst

 Top level programs ``sea.py``, ``ice.py``, and ``digest.py``
 ===================================================

-Two top-level Python programs that make use of the *SeaIce* API (which implements the *YAMZ* metadictionary) are available in the root directory of the source distribution.
-Both share two parameters in common:
+Several top-level Python programs that use the *SeaIce* API (which implements the *YAMZ* metadictionary) are available in the root directory of the source distribution.
+They have two parameters in common:

 * ``--config`` -- File that specifies the postgres role for a local database, typically ``.seaice``.
 (Syntax of this file given below.)
 If ``heroku``